coverclock/com-diag-hazer/README.md

 (The IPv4 addresses are expressed in IPv6 notation, which the router uses natively.
 Also, I've obfuscated portions of the WAN addresses.)
-You can see the base and rover changing ports and even addresses, and even sometimes switching between the WAN and the LAN.
+You can see the base and rover changing ports and even addresses, and even sometimes switching between the WAN and the LAN when they have access to both.

     2019-06-25T23:29:47.791661Z <INFO> [744] {76f6b530} Begin
     2019-06-25T23:29:47.792252Z <INFO> [744] {76f6b530} Router (3) ":tumbleweed" [::]:21010